-Fixed- The student must perform laboratory procedures as required by Graduate Prosthodontic faculty.
-Additionally, keep in mind that you must be aware of the guidelines for the Certifying Exam of the ABP for the Part 2, 3, and 4 cases.
-This means that you have the proper documentation (photos and casts) for presentation.
+Fixed- The resident must perform laboratory procedures as required by Graduate Prosthodontic faculty.
+Additionally, be aware of the guidelines for the Certifying Exam of the ABP for Part 2, 3, and 4 cases.
+You must have the proper documentation for the presentation.